Wednesday, June 30, 2021

 The game featured stores, a stable, a hotel, a jail, and a cemetery.
 Players could play good or bad characters, and the former could bounty-hunt the latter and send them to jail.
 The interface contrasted a two-dimensional town with a three-dimensional mine that served in place of a dungeon, allowing players to fight enemies and return with heaps of gold.

-As Drygulch was played well into the mid-1980s, I can't help but think that some photographs, if not screen shots, must still exist somewhere, but there don't seem to be any online.
-I don't know why Drygulch wasn't preserved by efforts like Cyber1, but I suspect it's because the game was owned by CDC and not the University of Illinois.
+As Drygulch was played well into the mid-1980s, I can't help but think that some more photographs, if not screen shots, must still exist somewhere I don't know why Drygulch wasn't preserved by efforts like Cyber1 when they obtained the most recent CDC release.

 Emprise (1980)